nic0michael/K3S_Cluster_Maker/readme.md

 This is a flexible Cluster maker program

 You can make the folowing clusters :
-1. K3S-HA Cluster with muntiple Master Nodes and Multiple worker Nodes
+1. K3S-HA Cluster with multiple Master Nodes and Multiple worker Nodes
 2. K3S Cluster with one Master Nodes and Multiple worker Nodes
-3. K3S Minimal Cluster with only a master Node
+3. K3S Minimal Cluster with only a master Node and no Worker Nodes

 ## This ships as two Python files and a Configuration yaml file
 This is shipped as a Python program and also as a linux script.

-These read the AllNodesConfig.yaml and generates the schedule text file for you to use to create your cluster
+These programs read the AllNodesConfig.yaml and generate the schedule text file for you to use to create your cluster

 ## To Configure the Cluster you want to create